|Day 1||Day 2||Day 3||Day 4|

 Rise and shine!
 I started my second day in Nagoya early as I have to catch the first bus to Shirakawa-go in Gifu region.

 Remembered that I mentioned about my Shoryudo 3-day pass?
 I made my Gifu Bus ticket reservation online, so when I arrived to the meitetsu bus station, I just need to show them the pass to redeem my bus ticket.
+No extra payment is required.
 Do note that return bus ticket from Nagoya to Shirakawa-go alone is more expensive than the 3-day pass.
+Reservations can also be made at the ticket windows of bus terminals (such as the Meitetsu Bus Center in Nagoya, the Takayama Nohi Bus Center or the Hokutetsu bus terminal in front of Kanazawa Station) up to the time of departure during non-peak period.

 From Nagoya station, just follow the signboard to Meitetsu Bus Station, or lookout for “Nana”, the giant mannequin.
 Nana is located outside the entrance to Meitetsu Bus Station.
 There are clear signboards on which level and which boarding gate to go, depending on your destination.
 Easy peasy!